 Do you have a system to get things started?

-Mostly I listen music when I'm chopping, good for inspiration and to keep it going.
+First, you have to make sense and have an idea to work with of course.
+Mostly I listen music when I'm choppin, good for inspiration and for keep it going.

 Have you ever completed a chop and then decided not to enter it in the contest?
 If so, why?

 Not really, I've canceled some entries because they didn't worked out properly though, or they where simply to late for a contest.

 After you finish your chop do you just post it or seek opinions of family and/or fellow choppers first?